Leave your contact details and Get 3 Live Classes for Free

 Legacy Online School helps students build the confidence and skills they need to succeed on the SAT® and ACT®.
 All lessons are delivered live online, with real-time support and feedback from qualified instructors who are fully invested in your progress.
 If you’re serious about improving your score, we’re here to guide you every step of the way.

 Raising your score from 1190 to 1200+ is doable—and for many students, it takes 4-6 weeks of focused prep.
+Many students who took the actual SAT test report that focused preparation makes a noticeable difference.
 Here’s how to move the needle:

 • Use the Bluebook App from College Board